alephdata/memorious/docs/buildingcrawler.md

 Parameters (optional):

 * `store`: only the results which match are stored.
 See [Rules](#rules).
 If no rules are passed, everything is stored.
+* `include_paths`: A list of XPaths.
+If included, parse will only check these routes for URLs.

 Output: